 Short Attention Span Sum up

 - Menstruating and pregnant women, infants and children, vegans and vegetarians are at highest risk for deficiency.

 - Nutrients can compete with or inhibit iron absorption such as calcium, zinc, tannins, oxalates, and phytates while others, such as vitamin C, help your body to absorb iron.

-- Eat high iron foods with high vitamin C foods
+- Combine high iron foods with high vitamin C foods

 - Reduce consumption of foods high in calcium, oxalates, phytates, and tannins, and replace zinc supplements with foods naturally high in both zinc and iron.